 The crew provided us with ample information about the different scenic tours offered at each port.
 The Holy Spirit directed me to sign up for four tours at the destination ports of Cabo San Lucas, Puerto Vallarta and Mazatlan.
 I anticipated many divine appointments and HIS favor, grace and mercy over the tours.

 The most impressive aspect of the cruise was the ocean.
-Providing an eternal and spectacular horizon, the Pacific Ocean provided safe journey us to our scheduled destinations.
-I found the endless beauty, sparkling majesty, expansive depth and deep blue color to be mesmerizing.
+Providing an eternal and spectacular horizon, the Pacific Ocean provided safe journey to our scheduled destinations.
+I found the endless beauty, sparkling majesty, expansive depth and deep blue color to be mesmerizing and healing.

-5.22.2001, Tuesday ~ Early in the morning, the LORD blessed me with a wonderful gift from one of the women on the cruise, an exceptional haircut.
+May 22, 2001, Tuesday ~ Early in the morning, the LORD blessed me with a wonderful gift from one of the women on the cruise, an exceptional haircut.
 As one blessed with naturally curly hair it is rare to find someone that truly knows how to cut curly hair…because it is all about the curl.
+Thank you Diana.

 The tour was completed in a little over eight hours with the weather boasting a hot 95 degrees and humidity to match.
 May our walk of faith and prayers make a difference for your people Holy God!